t-botz/DaLTo/Rationale.md

     - Allow some kind of custom processor (e.g. a processor that extracts from the environment)
     - Allow the generated code to be customizable (e.g. generate a toString method)
  - Be language agnostic to some extent.
 The concepts shouldn't be tide to the target language.
 Ideally this project could be ported to any language and reuse all the concepts.

+ ### What's wrong with other tools

+ Nothing, it just depends what you need.
+I believe Serde is one of the best designed library.
+The reasons why I won't use Serde, and other similar library in other languages are :
+  - Serde has nothing else in mind than providing a library for (de)serializing to/from Rust and abstraact over the data language.
+  - I want an engine that abstract over the data language, abstract over the schema and abstract over the programming language
+  - I want to be able to plug custom behaviour into the parsing process (Resolving environment variable, pinging a provided url, ...)
+  - I want this toolkit can be used for many different purpose:
+    - Serializing / Deserializing
+    - Generate code from schema and vice versa
+    - Generating documentation
+    - Generating a compatible schema from sample data
+    - Validating data from schema (with some options like validating incomplete document or document with data that will be resolved only at runtime, and provide a clear report of what can go wrong)
+    - Formatting
+    - ...
+  - I want to be portable, use the existing standards as much as possible, generate parser code using the main libraries (Serde for Rust, Jackson for Java, ...)
+  - Be embeddable as a library, a build plugin, ...

  ### Sub goals
 - Ideally we could validate HOCON document using a schema written in YAML and convert it to JSON